 #coworking #coworkingspace #office #business #startup #coworkinglife #entrepreneur #community #work #workspace #cowork #officespace #networking #startups #coworkingspaces #coworkingcommunity #coworkers #digitalnomad #design #entrepreneurship #freelance #freelancers #coworkingoffice #sharedoffice #entrepreneurs #space #virtualoffice

 It's impossible to give you instructions on marketing your coworking space on all popular social networks in one guide.
 That's why today we will focus on Facebook.
-This is the biggest social media platform enabling you to run the most targeted ads and specify your customer to the toothpaste they are using 😉.
+This is the biggest social media platform enabling you to run the most targeted ads (with catchy advertisement designs) and specify your customer to the toothpaste they are using 😉.

 I am talking about Facebook Ads, which you can target to small food business owners living in Durham between 35 - 45 years old who jog every morning and regularly spend money on kitchen equipment.